-Our seven nominees, their ages as of April 1, 2016, and their principal occupation and position currently held with SCYNEXIS, are as follows:
+Our seven nominees, their ages as of April 1, 2017, and their principal occupation and position currently held with SCYNEXIS, are as follows:

-Position Held With

-Name Age SCYNEXIS
+Name Age Position Held With SCYNEXIS

 Steven C. Gilman, Ph.D.
-63 Director
+64 Director

 Ann F. Hanham, Ph.D.
-63 Director
+64 Director

-David Hastings 54 Director
+David Hastings 55 Director

-Patrick J. Langlois, Ph.D.
-70 Director

-Guy Macdonald 57 Director
+Guy Macdonald 58 Chairman of the Board, Director

-C. Patrick Machado 52 Director
+Patrick Machado 53 Director

+Marion McCourt 57 Director

 Marco Taglietti, M.D.
-56 Chief Executive Officer, President and Director
+57 Chief Executive Officer, President and Director

-If elected at the Annual Meeting, each of these nominees would be elected and qualified to serve until the 2017 annual meeting of stockholders and until his or her successor is duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees would be elected and qualified to serve until the 2018 annual meeting of stockholders and until his or her successor is duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is SCYNEXIS's policy to encourage directors and nominees for director to attend the Annual Meeting.
+All of our then seven directors attended the 2016 annual meeting of stockholders.